 Update Wednesday is starting off with a new version of the Gmail app.
 There don't appear to be any grand changes with this release, but it does boast at least a couple minor improvements.
 The only obvious change in this update comes in the form of a new full screen workflow for adding email accounts.
-A quick teardown also reveals that users will have the option to add vacation responders to their Exchange accounts, and Gmail's Unsubscribe feature is coming soon.
 Read More

 Sonos has introduced the ability to manage multiple accounts, so people with music streaming to the sound system throughout their house no longer have to share a single login.
 This lets everyone in the family or a full set of roommates each utilize Sonos in their own way.

 This feature isn't rolling out as a stable update just yet.
-To get your hands on multi-account support as soon as possible, you will need to sign up for the beta.
 Read More

 Today, Google officially announced